 If there is a gap in the walls, this allows what we call ‘flanking’ in the soundproofing industry.
-The sound will essentially circumvent the walls, and take the path of least resistance into the adjoining areas.
+This means the sound will pass through these gaps into any adjoining rooms.

 Take a brief walk around the perimeter of the walls, looking for small holes, and checking that there is a good seal at the floor.
 Check for air movement along the floor as a sign that it is not properly sealed (blowing dust, etc.).
 To perform a full check, you may need to pull back the trim and look for missing caulk.
 If you find that there are no holes or gaps, the issue may simply be a lack of sufficient mass in the wall.
 Adding an extra layer of soundblocking drywall, or reinforcing with bulk mass-loaded vinyl will significantly reduce the noise passing through.